nduartech/obsidian-github-discussions/README.md

 This plugin is open source.
 To contribute:

-1. Clone the repository
+1. Clone the repository to your Obsidian plugins folder and open it in a terminal
 2. Run `npm install`
 3. Run `npm run dev` to start compilation in watch mode
-4. Create a symbolic link from the repository to your Obsidian plugins folder

 ## Support